Ron Stallworth (American football)

-Ronald Tobias Stallworth (born February 25, 1966) is a former professional American football defensive end who played for two seasons with the New York Jets of the National Football League (NFL).
+Ronald Tobias Stallworth (born February 25, 1966) is an American former professional football defensive end who played for two seasons with the New York Jets of the National Football League (NFL).
+He was selected by the Jets in the fourth round of the 1989 NFL draft.
 At 6' 5" 262 lb., Stallworth played college football at Auburn University in Alabama.

 In 1983 while attending Woodham High School in Pensacola, Florida he was named USA Today Defensive High School Player of the Year.

 He later worked as a financial adviser for Merrill Lynch.